atiilla/pyzmap/README.md

 Before using this SDK for any network scanning operation, especially on production networks, consult with network administrators and obtain proper written permission.

+## Acknowledgements
+This project is inspired by the ZMap network scanner and aims to provide a user-friendly interface for Python developers to leverage its capabilities.

+## Thanks
+Special thanks to <a href="https://github.com/ahsentekd">@ahsentekd</a> for the significant contributions including:
+- CI/CD pipeline implementation and testing infrastructure
+- Code quality improvements and modern Python typing
+- Migration to Poetry build system
+- Pre-commit hooks and automated workflows
+- Documentation enhancements and project maintenance

 ## License

 MIT